janki12496/Web-Search-Engine/README.md

 The file WebPages.zip contains 100 webpages and Test.zip contains 1000 webpages.
 The webpages are converted into text file using JSoup and then processed to obtain results.
 The search engine gives 10 relevant web pages depending on the total frequcy of the keywords in each Web Page.
 If keyword is not present in any of the web pages, it suggests other keywords to try, as well as lists 10 web pages by searching other words similar to searched keywords (using edit distance).

-Run SearchUsingKeywords.java for searching
+Run SearchUsingKeywords.java for searching.
-See Output.pdf for results obtained
+See Output.pdf for results obtained.

 Note: When you run this search engine for the first time, it takes some time as it creates a single Trie and Inverted Index for all the Web pages (and that to once).
 On the second run, the output will be obtained in few seconds as, now, the Trie and Inverted Index are created already(when ran first time) and it will take constant time to access.